Recipe-Web-App/recipe-scraper-service/README.md

 - **Rate limiting** and security middleware stack

 ### 🔒 Security First
+- **OAuth2 Authentication** with JWT validation and token introspection
 - **Secret scanning** with detect-secrets and TruffleHog
 - **Dependency vulnerability scanning** with Safety and Snyk
 - **Code security analysis** with Bandit and Semgrep